Not everyone is your brother or sister in faith, but everyone is your neighbour, and you must love your neighbour.”

 Palms beneath the knuckles clasp around a bulging cylinder of vegetarian haggis.
 Its phallic sheath coating oatmeal, black pepper, nutmeg and nods to both heritage and modernity.
 Hands, grain, spices.
 Bound together and becoming one.
 This, my pulsing, transparent offering to neighbours.

 At home here on Constitution Street, Leith, we women are gathering by invitation to celebrate exactly twenty years’ sobriety of our friend and neighbour.
 No booze, no meat, no men.
 For tonight at least.
 The best of times and the worst of times.
+Wisdom and foolishness.
 And only just beginning.

 Later, the fake haggis will be cooked in the microwave and its split insides served with a clapshot of neeps, tatties and tomato ketchup.
 Plates on trays on knees.
 Children and dogs tumbling at our feet.
 The TV volume turned low, providing an unsettling, constant hum from the wider world and the news out there that threatens louder voices.

-While further along the street at the north/ south junction stretching parallel to the sea, a commemorative statue of Rabbie Burns bestowed in waistcoat and breeches, his hand raised over heart, hings his head wistfully toward the temptations of the Docks, the dancing girls, the honest poverty, the dignities and the hamely fare on which we will dine tonight.
+While further along the street at the north south junction stretching parallel to the sea, there stands a commemorative statue of Rabbie Burns, bestowed in plaid waistcoat and breeches, his right hand raised over heart.
+Hidden in plain sight, he hings his head wistfully toward the temptations of the Docks, the dancing girls, the honest poverty, the dignities and the hamely fare on which we will dine tonight.
 For a’ that.

-I climb the eight slanting, concrete slabs of the steps to no.59 and chap on the door.
+I climb the eight slanting, concrete slabs of the steps tothe old manse at no.59 and chap on the door.
 Unfurl my scarf and flatten my hair.
-Shuffle back and forth, to and fro, tapping out a swaying rhythm in my heeled boots, trying to keep warm and to not drop the haggis.
+Shuffling back and forth, to and fro, tapping out a swaying rhythm in heeled boots, trying to keep warm and to not drop the haggis.
 Poised.
 Ready.
 Hovering on the threshold of inside and outside, the day and the night.
 On the periphery.
 In between.
 The sky above and the ground below.
 Here and now.

 I knock again.
 I’m late.
-Push open the brass letter box and post my ‘It’s only me’ into the slit of electric light.
-See my breath be absorbed into the gathering warmth of the hallway beyond.
+Push open the brass letter box and post a ‘It’s just me’ into the slit of electric light.
+See my breath be absorbed into the gathering warmth of the familiar hallway beyond.
 I wait.
 A dog barks.
 A pair of denimed legs attached to bare feet appear in the rectangular picture frame of the letter box, hinging and enlarging into view across floorboards like a half-shut knife.